lhack-jpeg/holbertonschool-validation/module3_task1/README.md

 -   Lint the yaml and shell file
 -   Make a build
 -   Make a post
--   Print the help from makefile
+-   Run server and curl the website
 -   Clean up the repo.

 ## Lifecycle